sumayiar/EWS_Sim/README.md

 - Adding basic authentication (JWT or HTTP Basic)

 # Steps I am taking
-- Publish sensor data via MQTT
+- Publishing sensor data via MQTT

-- Subscribe and store it in MongoDB
+- Subscribing and storing data in MongoDB

-- Expose a secure Flask API to interact with the data
+- Exposing a secure Flask API to interact with the data

 - Optionally visualize or control it from a simple UI